boschrexroth/ctrlx-automation-sdk/doc/debug.md

 We recommend to test your application extensively in the build environment.
 Debugging an application running in it's confined Ubuntu Core snap enviroment should be the last step to find issues during development and test.

 Common information about debugging snaps are provided here: [Debugging snaps](https://snapcraft.io/docs/debug-snaps)

+!!! important
+    The log output of a snap can be checked with `sudo snap logs -f snapname`

+Start a SSH session and enter e.g.

+        sudo snap logs -f sdk-cpp-alldata

 ## C++